Delphinoid/futurism-setup/README.md

 redisConnect.js
 redisSession.js
 ```
-And copy this last folder to the main futurism-multi and futurism-http directories:
+Then just copy this last folder to the main futurism-multi and futurism-http directories:
 ```
 node_modules
 ```